 The laboratory-created virus has been changed to pass between ferrets, the closest model for human transmission.

-Chickens being culled in Hong Kong to stop the spread.
 The report, written by epidemiologists Marc Lipsitch, from Harvard, and Alison Galvani, from Yale, argues that the change would be applicable to experiments with smallpox and Sars.